tan200224/tan200224/README.md

 - 🤝 I’m looking for **internship or job opportunities**

-- 👨‍💻 All of my projects are available at [www.linkedin.com/in/zhuohaotan](www.linkedin.com/in/zhuohaotan)
+- 👨‍💻 All of my experience are at [www.linkedin.com/in/zhuohaotan](www.linkedin.com/in/zhuohaotan)

 - 💬 Ask me about **Anything**